xaviervia/tessellation/README.md

 > A fault I often see in purely functional code is arcane idioms taking the spotlight and making the application purpose harder and harder to discern below them: this refers to [Cheng Lou’s React Europe talk](https://www.youtube.com/watch?v=mVVNJKv9esE) about solving the problems in the right level of abstraction.
 >
 > My point of view is that the purely functional approach abstracts way too high.
 My hope is that this approach hits closer to the sweet spot.

+Some corollaries of this approach that show how robust it can be:

+- Reseeding after an Undo will result in the same sequence being created.
+Since the Undo resets the counter to the previous value, it stands to reasons that the same values will be generated when seeding again.
+- For any particular state, Reseeding will give the same value in every window.

 ### “Sync then reseed” bug